DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 `span`
 : optional - _Span_ - **default**: the current active span
 <br />The span to annotate.
-If `span` is not provided (as when using function decorators), the SDK annotates the current active span.
+If `span` is not provided (as when using function wrappers), the SDK annotates the current active span.

 `annotationOptions`
 : required - _object_